Our Vision:

 The Medici in Medici Road comes from the famous Medici family – the Italian family instrumental in the artistic and cultural rebirth of the European Renaissance.
 Specifically, they were the first to fund art, expanding its availability to all households – not just the rich.
 The family’s influence also produced many famous Popes, queens, and artists.
 Finally, they also created financial tools that are still in use 500 years later.

-Why Does Racial Equity Matter?
+Why Does Addressing Gaps Matter?

 Looking at the wheel: